Survivor: Gabon

 Survivor: Gabon — Earth's Last Eden is the seventeenth season of the American CBS competitive reality television series Survivor.
 The premiere aired September 25, 2008, with the first two episodes screened back-to-back.
 Survivor: Gabon began filming in late June.
 It marked the second season of the series that was filmed in Africa (Survivor: Africa had been filmed seven years earlier in Kenya).
 Reports from Gabon indicate the show was filmed around the coastal towns of Nyonie and Ekwata in the Wonga-Wongue Presidential Reserve.

 This season, players sent to Exile Island had a choice of receiving a clue to the location of a Hidden Immunity Idol or a comfort item.
 On April 13, 2008, at the National Association of Broadcasters's annual show, Sony announced that the 17th season of Survivor would be the first to be shot in high definition, using Sony's XDCAMs.
 The show ranked number ten in DVR playback (2.33 million viewers), according to Nielsen prime DVR lift data from September 22, 2008 – November 23, 2008.

 The winner was 57-year-old Robert "Bob" Crowley, a high school physics teacher from Maine.
 He defeated Susie Smith and Jessica "Sugar" Kiper in a 4–3–0 vote at the live finale to take the million dollar prize.
 In addition, Bob won the $100,000 "Sprint Survivor of the Season" award, beating out Sugar and Matty Whitmore, who were next highest in the popular vote.
 Crowley is the oldest survivor winner to date, by both birthday and age at victory.

 Contestants

 This season started with 18 people divided into two tribes, Fang and Kota, named after ethnic groups in Gabon through a schoolyard pick.
 Former Dallas Cowboys head coach Jimmy Johnson was initially cast for this season, but was forced to drop out for medical reasons; he was replaced by Bob Crowley.
 Johnson went on to compete on Survivor: Nicaragua.
 Notable contestants from this season include former 2004 Olympic gold medalist Crystal Cox, professional gamer Ken Hoang, and Matty Whitmore, the grandson of actor James Whitmore.

 Future appearances

 Jessica "Sugar" Kiper and Randy Bailey returned for Survivor: Heroes vs. Villains.
-Corinne Kaplan returned for Survivor: Caramoan and later competed on The Amazing Race 31 with two-time Survivor contestant Eliza Orlins.
+Corinne Kaplan returned for Survivor: Caramoan.

+Outside of Survivor, Kaplan competed on The Amazing Race 31 with two-time Survivor contestant Eliza Orlins.
 In 2020, Marcus Lehman competed on FOX's Labor of Love.